Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Keyless Door Locks

 Leaving a key under the door mat is a thing of the past, as is mailing keys to your guests.
 More and more owners are installing keyless door locks.
-There are several kinds, but the most common one is a door lock that opens with a pin code.
+The most common door lock is one that opens with a pin code.
 The pin code can be easily changed so that each rental party will have their own code.
-You could have a separate one for your turnover cleaning staff or maintenance person and they can be remotely operated from your cell phone.
+You could have a separate one for your turnover cleaning staff or maintenance person, and codes can be updated from an app on your cell phone.

-Additional features allow for you to be notified when the keypad is used.
+Additional features allow you to be notified when the keypad is used.
 This can be useful for knowing when turnover staff and new guests arrive and depart.
 If cleaners don't arrive on time, you would know early enough to take quick action.
-If cleaners finish early, you could notify guests immediately that they may now enter (it’s a nice perk to provide early check-in.)
-Also, your guests do not have to share a key amongst them, making it easier for individuals to come and go freely while they’re at your home.
+If cleaners finish early, you could notify guests immediately that they may now enter.
+(It’s a nice perk for your guests to be able to check in early.)
+Also, your guests do not have to share a key, making it easier for individuals to come and go freely while they’re at your home.

 Smart Thermostats

 Set your heat and AC on a thermostat remotely controlled from your cell phone.
 This allows your guests to arrive at a home that’s comfortably climate controlled.
-Not only do they allow you to control the temperature in between guests, but you can also be alerted to power outages or internet connectivity issues.
+Not only does this thermostat allow you to control the temperature in between guests, but you can also be alerted to power outages or internet connectivity issues.

 Minut Noise Monitoring

-Read our post, Do you have a Minut?
-Learn about a handy product that provides party/noise detection and has a motion sensor, temperature monitor, and humidity sensor.
+Read our post, Do you have a Minut? to learn about a handy product that provides party/noise detection and has a motion sensor, temperature monitor, and humidity sensor.

 Strong Internet/WiFI